4.9. Focus Search¶

 4.9.5.4.
 Image Center Sharpness¶

-The same procedure is performed as for the Image Sharpness method, but the image is weighted with a rotationally symmetric Hanning window:
+Compared to the Image Sharpness method, the image is weighted with a rotationally symmetric Hanning window: